Your money-making expert. Financial journalist, TV and radio personality.

 You don’t have to immediately run out and buy a wetsuit if you can’t afford or borrow one: plan to walk or run to the location where you plan to swim, so you’ll be a bit sweaty, and the water will be a relief for your body.
 It may be worth tying your hair back or investing in a brightly-coloured bathing cap, so you don’t lose too much heat and can be seen easily.

-It’s easy enough to get ‘cold shock’ which can cause hyperventilation when you get out of the water, so keep your clothes in an easily retrievable plastic bag, and once you emerge from the water, get dry and warmed up quickly, setting off for the next location or heading home rather than sitting around on the bank.
+It’s easy enough to get ‘cold shock’, which can cause hyperventilation when you get out of the water.
+Keep your clothes and towel in an easily retrievable plastic bag, and once you emerge from the water, get dry and warmed up quickly, rather than sitting around on the bank in the cold.

-Blue-green ALGAE which can cause rashes; swimmer’s itch which can come from pond weed.
-A particularly rare but nasty one is Weil’s disease which comes from rat urine, found in urban waterways.
+Steer clear of blue-green algae which can cause rashes.
+You can also get swimmer’s itch from pond weed, so avoid that too.
+Another particularly rare but nasty condition to be aware of is Weil’s disease which comes from rat urine, found in urban waterways.
 Antibiotoics can rid you of this but it can enter open cuts and is highly dangerous if left untreated.

-Have an escape plan, basically: you can get pulled out by tidal currents in the sea, in which case you should aim yourself towards the surf and ride it into shore: similarly, in a river, eddies and currents can drag you about so swim for the shore if this happens to you.
+Have an escape plan: you can get pulled out by tidal currents in the sea, in which case you should aim yourself towards the surf and ride it into shore.
+Similarly, in a river, eddies and currents can drag you about so swim for the shore if this happens to you.
 Currents are not necessarily dangerous but be aware that they are lurking here and there.

-Wild swimming is a day out!
-If you take a group, it will be even more fun and may nudge your friends into joining you for a very fun, exhilarating day out: again, make sure they have the basic information and kit.
-Kids love playing in water, so bring them along and plan your wild swimming adventure.
-One note on that: don’t feed them up with food and drink before they go in: save that for when you’re out.
+Wild swimming is a great day out!
+If you take a group, it will be even more fun and may nudge your friends into joining you for a very fun, exhilarating day out.
+Again, make sure they have the basic information and kit.
+Kids also love playing in water, so bring them along and plan your wild swimming adventure.
+One note on that: don’t feed them up with food and drink before they go in.
+Save that for when you’re out.